steven-buytaert/snippets/umem/Readme.md

 Every 16 seconds of operation, the monitor thread will force all mutator threads to only use the slow release; that means that all chunks should again coalesce into the single starting chunk.

-The application doesn't call the uamalloc function during the testing.
-That is left as a TODO.
+The application will check that this is the case by asserting the number of bytes in use is 0 and the number of chunks in the memory manager has coagulated back into the single starting chunk.

 TODO: reduce contention by not always starting with the start chunk.
+But that is not that straightforward, as you need a starting chunk that is immutable, to find another chunk, locking each in between.
+A possibility would be to divide the starting space in X starting chunks and randomly choose a starting point; this however would complicate the implementation and is, I think, better done on a higher level, if needed for the implementation.